joshuacords/opr/OPR-Riverside-Version.md

 #### Unit
 Units are groups of 1 or more models that activate and defend together.
 Models in a unit must deploy and move together, maintaining Unit Cohesion when given a choice by the Unit’s commander.

+## Special Rules
+#### Teleport
+Once per activation, before attack, place this unit anywhere within 6".
+This may be used during the unit's movement.